twilio/authy-java/README.md

   for example, using the
   'sendApprovalRequest' method you will create an ApprovalRequest in OneTouch, then the approval request status can be queried by using the  `uuid` provided.
-(NOTE: The UDID is the unique identifier for the request sent to OneTouch)
+(NOTE: The UUID is the unique identifier for the request sent to OneTouch)

 ```java
     HashMap<String, String> details = new HashMap<String, String>();